littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 Reciprocal Planning Routines (Machine Intelligence) - By syncing the operations of its varied colonies to quickly propagate general best practices, the computational overhead of maintaining vast holdings is greatly reduced, freeing up the Machine Intelligence for more creative tasks. (+20 admin cap)

-Geosurvey Heuristics (Machine Intelligence) - Land reclamation, architectural survey, and landscaping for civil engineering projects were some of the most indispensable functions of the Machine Intelligence's precursor systems, a digital inheritance it now deploys to better exploit its territory. (-10% clear tile blocker cost, terraform cost, and terraform completion time)
+Geosurvey Heuristics (Machine Intelligence) - Land reclamation, architectural survey, and landscaping for civil engineering projects were some of the most indispensable functions of the Machine Intelligence's precursor systems, a digital inheritance it now deploys to better exploit its territory. (-10% clear blocker cost, terraform cost, and terraform completion time)

 Exploitation Algorithms (Machine Intelligence, neither Determined Exterminator nor Driven Assimilator) - The Machine Intelligence has developed frighteningly precise methods of calculating the expected contributions of its subjects. (+15% subject research share, +7.5% tributary income)